 Planned preventative maintenance is carried out as recommended by the manufacturer.
-Routine cleaning and maintenance is performed by the Operator (the person who undertakes probe decontamination).
+Routine cleaning and maintenance is performed by the Operator (person undertaking probe decontamination.

 Routine cleaning is carried out when the equipment chamber is cool.
 Wipe all accessible surfaces including the inside of the chamber with compatible detergent wipes until all surfaces are visibly clean.